 [Company website]

-As we’ve covered templates for writing cold emails to prospects and business partners, let’s now explore the circumstances for sending a business introduction email to clients.
-It is assumed that a customer would already be familiar with their account manager, customer service rep, or client success manager.
+For these templates, we assume that a customer is already familiar with their account manager, customer service rep, or client success manager.
 However, there are a few scenarios where you still need to send an email either to introduce yourself, another person, or a new product or service.

 An agent or representative will encounter newly assigned clients every now and then.
-This could either be because of a new account, some territory structure changes, or the previous account manager left.
+This could be due to a new account, some territory structure changes, or the departure of a previous account manager.
 Sometimes, a customer just isn’t happy with their service rep and wants a new one.
 In these circumstances, use this template to make an introduction to a client after they’ve been assigned to you.

-[Introduce circumstances {ex: “As you may know, Cameron Eck is no longer with the firm, so I wanted to make an introduction.”/”Now that you are officially a client of PK Cyber Solutions, I want to introduce myself as your account manager.”/”As there have been a few structure changes throughout our company, I am your new account manager and would like to introduce myself.”}].
+[Introduce circumstances; for example, “As you may know, [name] is no longer with the firm, so I wanted to make an introduction.”
+Or ”Now that you’re officially a client of [company], I want to introduce myself as your account manager.”]

 I look forward to working with you.